Alanqa: Classification

 In its initial description, Alanqa was referred to the Azhdarchidae, based on the similarity of its jaws to those of Quetzalcoatlus and Zhejiangopterus.
 This result was reproduced by a subsequent analysis.
 Another analysis, this time by Nicholas Longrich and colleagues in 2018, recovered Alanqa as a thalassodromid, sister taxon to Aerotitan (a pterosaur also assigned as an azhdarchid).
 However, this concept is not well-supported.
 The cladogram of their analysis is shown below:

-A 2022 study by Rodrigo Pêgas and colleagues showed dissimilarities between Aerotitan and Alanqa, as well as other thalassodromines.
+A 2022 study by Rubi Pêgas and colleagues showed dissimilarities between Aerotitan and Alanqa, as well as other thalassodromines.
 The former was recovered as an azhdarchid, while Alanqa was recovered as a basal azhdarchoid related to Keresdrakon, both forming the new clade Alanqidae.

 Paleoecology

 Alanqa was recovered from the Kem Kem Group of the late Cenomanian period, then a freshwater delta system.
 It is believed to have been in the middle of the ecosystem's food web, preying on both small animals like crustaceans and mollusks, amphibians like Kababisha and Oumtkoutia, small to medium-sized reptiles like Simoliophis libycus, and even small or juvenile dinosaurs, much like other azhdarchids.
-On the other hand, Alanqa would be a prey item for the large predators of the ecosystem, such as theropod dinosaurs, (Spinosaurus, Carcharodontosaurus, and Sauroniops), crocodyliforms like Aegisuchus, and possibly a currently-unidentified madtsoiid snake.
+On the other hand, Alanqa would be a prey item for the large predators of the ecosystem, such as theropod dinosaurs (Spinosaurus, Carcharodontosaurus, and Sauroniops), crocodyliforms like Aegisuchus, and possibly a currently-unidentified madtsoiid snake.
 Grooves in the jaw suggest Alanqa was specialised to feed on hard food stuffs like molluscs and seeds.